OpenPodcar/OpenPodcar/README.md

 At this stage, two options are available to send goal commands to the vehicle:
 - Option 1: RViz GUI
-	- Use RViz graphical user interface to set a **2D Nav goal** command for the vehicle using the green arrow, as shown in the following video
+	- Use RViz graphical user interface to set **2D Nav goal** commands to the vehicle using the green arrow.

+	An example of such control is shown in the following video for the vehicle parallel parking demo.

 https://user-images.githubusercontent.com/34858915/167232813-bf33fbd5-f6af-4437-8bf9-8230338dea82.mov